Learning Quantized Continuous Controllers for Integer Hardware

 For both algorithms, the \emph{output} quantization has the least influence on performance.
 However, as the output quantization also has only a minor influence on the size of the synthesized hardware model, when compared to other parameters, we leave it at 8-bit for the remainder of this work.

-In our environments, if FP32 parity cannot be reached in the \emph{all} setting, the input bitwidth can generally be considered the bottleneck, as we observe the \emph{core} and \emph{output} setting consistently outperforming the \emph{input} setting.
+In our environments, if FP32 parity cannot be reached in the \emph{all} setting, the input bitwidth can generally be considered the bottleneck, as we observe the \emph{core} and \emph{output} setting consistently outperforming the \emph{input} setting. {We attribute this to the fact that high quantization error in the first layer prevents the network from clearly differentiating between similar sensor states, causing a loss of information important for fine control.
+In contrast, once the signal passes the first layer, the information is distributed across a latent space with more redundancy.
+This makes the deeper layers more resilient to lower bit-widths, as the network is no longer relying on the high-precision resolution of a single input feature.
+Similar results of the importance of the first layer have also been found, for instance, regarding sparsity in convolutional neural networks \citep{han2015learning}}.
 As SAC outperforms DDPG in our setting, we use it in the remainder of this work.